katahiromz/RisohEditor/README.md

     - Improve Italian translation.
     - Fix needless save confirmation.
 - v.5.3.6 (2020.XX.YY)
-    - The infinite loop is avoided by changing the loop variable to 32-bits.
+    - The infinite loop is avoided by changing the loop variables to 32-bits.

 ## Contact Us